mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `ntfy_configuration_extension_yaml` variable

+For a complete list of ntfy config options that you could put in `ntfy_configuration_extension_yaml`, see the [ntfy config documentation](https://docs.ntfy.sh/config/#config-options).

 ## Installing

 After configuring the playbook, run the installation command of your playbook as below: